tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 "What should we do," someone asked.

 One of the men in the plastic seats got up angrily.
 From the papers I knew him to be Jennifer Tooley's brother.
-He was full of anger.
-Rushing forward.
+He rushed forward.
 As two officers detained him to the floor.

 The man in the electric chair only laughed.